 Retirement Planning in Utah

-Whether you currently live in Utah or not, the state has become a popular place for retirees.
-The Milken Institute ranked Provo, Utah as the best large city for successful aging thanks to its active population, vibrant economy, safety and high levels of volunteering among older adults.
+Whether you currently live in Utah or not, the state has become a popular place for retirees due to its active population, vibrant economy, safety and high levels of volunteering among older adults.
 There’s also plenty of healthcare facilities for easy access to care when you need it.
-In addition, Salt Lake City made the top five for its educated population, enthusiastic volunteer culture and access to the acclaimed Intermountain Healthcare.
+Let’s talk about retirement planning in Utah!

 For more specific help when it comes to retirement, check out these other retirement planning guides:

 Company-sponsored retirement plans are one of the most popular vehicles for retirement savings.
 These plans are offered at little to no cost to employees and can provide access to lower cost investments than you would get outside of your employer’s plan.
 They also provide some of the highest contribution limits of any retirement plan.
 In 2021, employees could contribute $19,500 to their company-sponsored plan, $13,500 more than you could put into an Individual Retirement Account (IRA).